-Where to Stay At Disney or OffSite
+Where to Stay – on Disney Property or Off-Site?

 One important decision you will make as you plan your trip to Walt Disney World, is whether to stay on-site at a Disney resort or off-site at one of the many hotels in the surrounding area.
 The purpose of this page is to offer some suggestions as to what criteria might be considered when making such a decision and to summarize the main advantages and disadvantages of each choice.

 When attempting to make the choice of staying on-site or off-site, it is helpful to know the answers to the following questions:

 - How far in advance am I planning?

 - How many people are in my party and what are their ages?

 - Do we want to all stay together in one room or suite or villa?

 - What hotel amenities are important to me?

 - Will I be spending most of my time visiting Disney attractions, or will I be visiting non-Disney attractions too?